Migration phase 1 - preparation

 IISReset

-After running these commands for Exchange Online or Exchange on-premises, if your Exchange deployment was configured to support content that was protected by AD RMS, it will also support content protected by Azure RMS after the migration.
+After you run these commands for Exchange Online or Exchange on-premises, if your Exchange deployment was configured to support content that was protected by AD RMS, it will also support content protected by Azure RMS after the migration.

-Your Exchange deployment will continue to use AD RMS to support protected content until a later step in the migration.
+Your Exchange deployment continues to use AD RMS to support protected content until a later step in the migration.

 Next steps